manenilesh/Database_Migration/README.md

 Test logging in with the new user:

-sudo mysql -u Nilesh -p
+sudo mysql -u SQL_User -p

-Enter Nilesh@123 when prompted for the password.
+Enter Pass@123 when prompted for the password.
 Inside the MySQL prompt, create a sample database:

 CREATE DATABASE oggy;